- Machine types available for macOS

 The images and installed components are updated with each GitLab release, to keep the preinstalled software up-to-date.
 GitLab typically supports multiple versions of preinstalled software.
 For more information, see the full list of preinstalled software.

-Major and minor releases of macOS and Xcode, are made available within two weeks of Apple’s release.
+Major and minor releases of macOS and Xcode are made available in the milestone subsequent to the Apple release.

-A new major release image is initially made available as beta, and becomes generally available (GA) with the release of the first minor release.
-Because only two GA images are supported at a time, the oldest image becomes deprecated and will be removed after three months according to the supported image lifecycle.
+A new major release image is initially made available as beta, and becomes generally available with the release of the first minor release.
+Because only two generally available images are supported at a time, the oldest image becomes deprecated and will be removed after three months according to the supported image lifecycle.

-When a new major release is GA, it becomes the default image for all macOS jobs.
+When a new major release is generally available, it becomes the default image for all macOS jobs.

 Example .gitlab-ci.yml